rafaqz/DimensionalData.jl/README.md

 `rebuild` method.
 Refdims can be discarded, the main loss being plot labels.

-Inheriting from `AbstractDimensionalArray` will give a few benefits, such as methods currently blocked by problems with `dims` dispatch in julia Base, and indexing using regular integer dimensions but updating your wrapper type with new dims.
+Inheriting from `AbstractDimensionalArray` will give a few benefits, such as methods currently blocked by problems with `dims` dispatch in Julia Base, and indexing using regular integer dimensions but updating your wrapper type with new dims.